Should Rheumatoid Arthritis patients exercise or not?

 However, I am hoping it was worthwhile for another reason.
 It was a useful experiment.
 Think of it as a research trial.

-Tomorrow: The Truth About Rheumatoid Arthritis Will Be Told! a piece of exciting news on this topic.
+- The Truth About Rheumatoid Arthritis Will Be Told!
+Exciting news on this topic!